sharwell/developer.rackspace.com/src/docs/cloud-block-storage/getting-started/index.rst

 * your username and password
 * your username and API key

-Your username and password are the ones you use to login to the Cloud Control Panel at http://mycloud.rackspace.com/.
+Your username and password are the ones you use to login to the `Cloud Control Panel <https://mycloud.rackspace.com>`_.
 You can obtain or create your API key if you are logged in to the Cloud Control Panel: click on your username, then Account Settings; then under Login Details, you can show or reset your API key.

 After you authenticate, you'll have two things: